-These potstickers are the bomb.
+These vegan jackfruit potstickers are the bomb.
 That’s all I can say.

 The super tender filling consists of jackfruit, onions, garlic, and ginger, flavored with a savory almond butter sauce.
 It’s inspired by my Jackfruit “Chicken” Quinoa Bowls and comes together in just 10 minutes!

-Once your jackfruit is cooked, the almond butter sauce comes coat everything and give a ton of flavor.
+Once your jackfruit is cooked, the almond butter sauce comes to coat everything and gives a ton of flavor.
 The filling is so good you might have to prevent yourself from eating it alone.

-One thing to know though, shaping the potstickers is the most time-consuming part of the recipe.
-Like 1 minute to make one, 10 seconds to eat it.
-It’s a bit depressing, but worth it!
+One thing to know, though, is that shaping the potstickers is the most time-consuming part of the recipe, like 1 minute to make one and 10 seconds to eat it.
+It’s a bit depressing, but it’s worth it!